The Infrared Universe: Horizon--Coupled Thermodynamics

 These two descriptions differ only by a bookkeeping convention and have no physical consequence for the balance laws.
 What is invariant is the \emph{entropy export rate} and the associated free--energy release.
 All subsequent equations depend only on this flux, not on the notional location of the entropy at intermediate times. } the remainder of this section formulates the mesoscopic continuity equations governing entropy throughput, identifies the infrared geometric channel responsible for entropy export and return, and shows how these fluxes enforce a self--consistent steady state with stationary exterior entropies.

 \paragraph{Entropy export versus horizon entropy.} A notational distinction is essential.
-Throughout this section, $\dot S_{\rm cos}$ (and its density $\dot s_{\rm cos}$) denotes an \emph{entropy flux}---the rate at which exterior entropy $S_{\rm ext}$ is transported across the cosmological horizon and removed from the exterior Hilbert space as causal access is lost due to expansion.
+Throughout this section, $\dot S_{\rm cos}$ (and its density $\dot s_{\rm cos}$) denotes an \emph{entropy flux}---the rate at which exterior entropy $S_{\rm ext}$ is transported across the cosmological horizon and removed from the exterior Hilbert space by loss of timelike accessibility and radiative decoherence.
 It is therefore an \emph{outgoing flux of exterior entropy}, not the time derivative of the entropy of the horizon itself.

 By contrast, $\dot S_{\rm hor}$ denotes the rate of change of the entropy associated with the cosmological horizon as a thermodynamic system.
 These two quantities are not equal.
 The second law for the combined exterior--horizon system requires